eblake90/SV_finder_manta/README.md

-# BiogeMT Boot camp task
+# SV Finder using Manta

 <!-- ABOUT THE PROJECT -->